The 21 Best Gluten-Free Disneyland Snacks & Treats

 Plus, you will avoid cross-contamination by cast members serving both drinks and beignets.
 Sadly, there are no gluten-free beignets at Disneyland, but you can find them at Disney World!

+Update: the Mint Julep bar is temporarily closed while its attached restaurant is reimagined as Tiana’s Place.
 Mint Juleps are also sold at Cafe Orleans and Blue Bayou.
 Each location has its own recipe, which can change, so always confirm with a chef.

 So Many More Gluten-Free Options!